JamesBrill/FeedwaterLevelCodeGuide/LEVEL_EDITOR.md

 Simply use the mouse scroll wheel.

-# How to select a tile
+# How to paint a tile

-You can click on tiles from the palette on the left.
+You can select tiles from the palette on the left by clicking on them.
 Alternatively, you can select them using their hotkeys.
-The hotkey for the selected tile is shown to you when you click on it, so it's possible to learn the hotkeys from the editor.
+The hotkey for the selected tile is displayed under the palette when you click on it, so it's possible to learn the hotkeys from the editor.

+Once a tile is selected, you can paint it on the grid.
+Note that only one Spawn Point can be placed.

 # How to create a new level